cloudmesh/technologies/chapters/tech/datafu.md

   visitors to a site from the past 30 days.
 Fixed-start: the beginning of the window stays constant, but the end slides forward as new input data becomes available.
-Example: a daily report summarizing all visitors to a site since the site launched" [@datafu.apache.org].
+Example: a daily report summarizing all visitors to a site since the site launched" [@www-datafu-apache-org].